dreamineering/business-administration/docs/README.md

 2. understand if you need a better business solution
 3. evaluate your options when adopting a new software solution

-## Helping others has become more painful than you imagined?

 Wisdom for the **pain** is overrated!
 Start **running** your business and [claim your time back now](./demo/install/) to save yourself from looking back on what might have been.